-This morning I awoke to a blanket of soft white icing on the mountains around my Montana cabin, sweetly pink in the first light of day.
+This morning I awoke to a blanket of soft white icing on the mountains around the Montana cabin I’m staying at, sweetly pink in the first light of day.
 Winter has breathed its first chill sigh here, and the lodge is shutting down for the season.
 Golden aspens shiver on the lower slope, eager to be left alone.
 A jerky movement catches my eye at the tree-line.
 It’s a woodpecker, I think, seeing him drunkenly flit down toward me.
 But I’m wrong.
 His harsh rasping laughs give him away.
 This is Clark’s nutcracker, sometimes called the Woodpecker Crow.
 He’s a master trickster in this high pine forest.
 What’s his game?
 With a full array of well-crafted tools nested in his chisel-like bill, he’s the ultimate farmer for these north woods.
 His crop?
 Read on in today’s Biomimicry Manual to find out more!

 Image by Alan Vernon